hardiksiloiya/CS305-Project/README.md

 Follow the same instruction as in "Remove NL"

 ### mshr_2bit
-This folder contains modified prefetcher files for L1D and L2C caches.
+This folder contains prefetcher files for L1D and L2C caches after implementing the idea of using MSHR occupancy to decide fill_level and using 2-bits for ip_valid.
 It also contains the results obtained for all testbenches and a plot showing improvement.
 Copy-paste mshr_2bit.l1d_pref and mshr_2bit.l2c_pref in prefetcher folder in champsim directory and build using the command
 ```
 ./build_champsim.sh bimodal no mshr_2bit mshr_2bit no lru 1
 ```